At the Threshold

 In their efforts to provide symbols of transformation, astrologers have recently focused on the series of conjunctions of Uranus and Neptune that occurred in 1993.
 Now millennium fever rages.
 To grasp the real significance of any celestial or human event, however, we need view it against a larger background of which it is a moment.

-The most significant constituents of the larger celestial picture of our time are listed below.
+In addition to the 20-year cycles Jupiter-Saturn, the most significant constituents of the larger celestial picture of our time are listed below.
 They help place the challenges of our era within a vast historical and evolutionary context.

 A so-called "long sextile" linking Neptune and Pluto.
 Given a ten degree orb, it spans about 90 years and is operative from the 1940s until the 2030s.
 The phenomenon is produced by Pluto's extremely elongated orbit.
+Importantly, as we'll see in Part Three

 The conjunction of Uranus and Pluto during 1965-66, and the Uranus-Neptune sextile (60° aspect) of 1968.
 They figure as a prelude of things to come at the close of the century and, in a different sense, past challenges inadequately met which undoubtedly exacerbates today's world-situation.